prabhasapkota/Data-Analytics-Capstone/README.md

 * GitHub: https://github.com/prabhasapkota/Data-Analytics-Capstone
 * Overleaf: https://www.overleaf.com/project/671945ef3b8ceee7ec59c2e3

+# Abstract
+This goal of this project was to analyze and forecast agricultural productivity using three key datasets from the Food and Agriculture Organization (FAO): production indices, land use, and fertilizer use.
+The goal was to provide insights into optimizing farm input usage, identifying sustainable land use practices, and forecasting future agricultural productivity.
+The data was preprocessed to address missing values, normalize features, and engineer relevant variables like land productivity and fertilizer efficiency.
+Machine learning models, including regression and classification techniques, were employed to predict sustainability and forecast future trends.
+The findings from this project highlights the importance of optimizing farm input usage and adopting sustainable land use practices to improve agricultural productivity.
+While the forecasting model demonstrated an overall upward trend in productivity, data inconsistencies and the exclusion of key variables, such as climate and socio-economic factors, limited the model's full potential.
+The moderate accuracy of the sustainability classification model highlighted the need for further refinement and more comprehensive data.
+While the models produced valuable insights, several limitations were identified.
+Data quality issues, such as missing or zero values, could affect model accuracy.
+The models also assumed linear relationships and relied on simplified feature engineering, potentially overlooking the complexity of agricultural systems.
+Additionally, the models did not account for critical factors like climate, crop types, and socio-economic conditions, which could have improved the accuracy and robustness of the predictions.
+Despite these challenges, the project provided a useful foundation for understanding the factors influencing agricultural productivity and sustainability, with potential applications in policy-making and farming practices.

 # Goals of the Research:
 The goal of this research is to leverage machine learning techniques on Global Food and Agricultural Statistics datasets to uncover insights into fertilizer application, land management and aiming to optimize agricultural productivity while promoting sustainable resource use and minimizing environmental impact.
 * Optimize Farm Input Usage Based on Observed Productivity Patterns.